 Football News

-Very few clubs have a more storied legacy than Arsenal.
-Over the years, the north London club has been home to some of the finest talents to have graced the beautiful game.
-From prolific goalscorers to influential captains to masterful defenders, the Gunners have seen it all.
+Very few clubs have a legacy more storied than Arsenal.
+Over the years, the North London club have been home to some of the finest talents to have graced the beautiful game.
+From prolific goalscorers, influential captains, to masterful defenders—the Gunners have seen them all.

-For a club that was at the forefront of the English game as early as the 1930s under Herbert Chapman’s gaze.
-More than half a century later, a lanky Frenchman in Arsène Wenger emerged as a Premier League revolutionary, leading the Gunners to three top-flight titles in six years.
+Arsenal were at the forefront of the English game as early as the 1930s, under Herbert Chapman’s gaze.
+More than half a century later, a lanky Frenchman in Arsène Wenger emerged as a Premier League revolutionary and led the Gunners to three topflight titles in six years.

 • Impact